laanwj/k210-sdk-stuff/README.md

 =========

 This is a general random sandbox with silly projects for me to play around with the Maix Go, some are in C and some are in Rust.
+It turns out that this cheap board is great for playing around with Rust embedded in an environment that has a fair amount of memory and number of peripherals available by default!

 glyph_mapping
 -------------